Chris-Fortier/pickem/README.md

+## Local Installation

+run `npm install` in the project root folder and in the client folder

+make `.env` in the project root folder with the proper values to access the database

-# Running the App Locally
+## Running the App Locally

 Open up separate consoles to run the server and client.
 Run these commands in each terminal from the project folder: